WINNER – THE ENCORE PRODUCERS AWARD 2018

 In 1964, legendary icon Judy Garland was optimistic about the future.
-It had only been 3 years since a blistering, Oscar-nominated comeback performance in the film “Judgment at Nuremberg”, as well as her greatest concert success live at Carnegie Hall, and now she was hot on the heels of having produced 26 triumphant yet tumultuous hours of variety television for CBS with “The Judy Garland Show”.
-Following the unceremonious cancellation of her CBS show, Judy was living with then-fianceé Mark Herron in London, making spectacular appearances at the Palladium and wondering what would be her next big move.
-She decided to pick up an unfinished project that she’d abandoned many years before; A long-gestating opportunity to not only set the record straight about her storied and troubled career and family life, but to also settle old scores through a litany of incendiary recriminations and untold truths about every person who had ever wronged her.
-Judy Garland had decided to finally finish her memoirs.
+Only 3 years removed from her blistering, Oscar-nominated comeback performance in the film “Judgment at Nuremberg” and her greatest live concert success at Carnegie Hall, Judy decided to revisit a project that she’d abandoned many years before; A long-gestating opportunity to not only set the record straight about her storied and troubled career and family life, but to also settle old scores through incendiary recriminations and a litany of untold truths about every person who had ever wronged her… Judy Garland had decided to finally write her memoirs.

-Faced with the herculean task of creating a cohesive through-line from the story of her life, friend and dealmaker Irving “Swifty” Lazar directed Judy to put her considerable talents as a raconteur to use and record her thoughts on tape for later dictation to a ghostwriter.
-The results were less than publishable.
-Impaired by the addictions that would eventually take her life, Judy’s recordings reveal a side of her psyche that the public would never see so nakedly… A self-professed “angry lady”, broken by decades of abuse by both the press and a Hollywood machine that made her victim to her own circumstances, left penniless by a never-ending parade of grifters who convinced her they had her best interests at heart, and unable to accept the role that addiction had played in her own ability to be a mother to her children.
-The tapes revealed a woman who was seemingly hurt by every person she ever trusted, all in the name of performing the one trick she could execute better than anybody else: bringing joy to people all over the world through her unparalleled talents, infectious warmth, and indomitable spirit.
+Faced with the herculean task of creating a cohesive through-line from the story of her life, friend and dealmaker Irving “Swifty” Lazar directed Judy to put her considerable talents as a raconteur to good use and record her thoughts on tape for dictation to a ghostwriter.
+The tapes revealed a woman who was seemingly hurt by every person she had ever trusted, all in the name of performing the one trick she could execute better than anybody else: bringing joy to people all over the world through her unparalleled talents, infectious warmth, and indomitable spirit.